safespring/docs/content/service/known_issues.md

 describes the most common pitfalls.
 Known issues for Backup is under the [Backup FAQ page](/backup/faq).

+## Resize operations disabled

+Due to different issues with resize operations, we have disabled the resize operations users.
+If you need to resize instances, please contact [support](/service/support/).

+We excpect to support user initiated resize operations after a future system upgrade.

 ## DNS Resolver

 The built in resolver in the platform has some issues in the current version.